pravesh00/ChatRoom/README.md

 # ChatRoom
 ChatRoom is an android application made in java using android studio.
-It provides a personal thread where you can chat with people of who have subscribed the channel(message thread)<br/>
+It helps users to make public message threads which can be subscribed by anyone and can be used by anyone, the idea was to create a whatsapp like messenger with open discussion groups.<br/>

 ## Libraries
 * Retrofit